ScottTorzewski/BioSignal-PCB-System/Engineering Design Document/Engineering Design Document.md

 At a higher-level, exploring AMS design is essential for bioprocessing systems because it enables the development of high-performance sensors needed for real-time monitoring and control.
 As an engineer in the biopharmaceuitcal manufacturing industry, I am constanty exposed to Process Analytical Technology (PAT) such as the RamanRxN4, a high-performance Raman spectroscopy system that includes a specialized bIO-PRO probe for sterile integration with bioreactors.
 As biprocessing shifts towards this data-driven paradigm, AMS technology provides the electronics that can accurately acquire sensor signals within challenging bioreactor enviornments.

+## Terminology

+### Biology
+Fluorescence: The process where a substance absorbs light of one color and then immediately gives off light of a different color which has a longer wavelength.
+For example, a molecule might absorb blue light but emit green light.
+Stokes shift: The difference in wavelength between the light a substance absorbs and the fluorescent light it emits.
+A larger Stokes shift makes it easier for a detector to distinguish the emitted fluorescent light from the exciting light.
+Analyte: A substance or chemical component in a sample that is the subject of a chemical analysis.
+It isthe specific thing you are looking for and measuring in an experiment.
+Molecular Extinction Coefficient:

+### Electrical
+Spectrometer

 ## Background

 Fluorophores are photoreactive chemical compounds that absorb light energy of a certain wavelength and emit that light at a longer wavelength.
 This occurs due to the movements of electrons from a ground state to an excited state, and back to a ground state.
 The action of falling back to a ground state emits photons that can be measured.
 The emission light spectrum has a slightly longer wavelength than the absorption specturm due to the phenomenon of Stokes shift.
 In sensing applications the fluorophore's emission changes in a predictable way when it interacts with a target substance.